turingschool/curriculum/source/projects/rush_hour.md

 ### Iteration 6

-Now that we have a site up and a an endpoints for our clients to register their applications and submit payload data for their applications, our client's want a place to go to view the statistic we have generated for their applications.
+Now that we have a site up and endpoints for our clients to register their applications and submit payload data for their applications, our clients want a place to go to view the statistics we have generated for their applications.

-We'll want and endpoint for a client to see their aggregate site data:
+We'll want an endpoint for a client to see their aggregate site data:

 ```
 http://yourapplication:port/sources/IDENTIFIER